 Concordia is Canada´s 'Home' of Oktoberfest.
 With a seating capacity of close to 4,000, Concordia has established the second-largest Oktoberfest in the world right here in Kitchener Waterloo.
 It's been a resounding success story from day one!

-This year's Oktoberfest will be a return to a celebration that we are looking forward to.
-Tickets will be available for purchase on line starting on Wednesday, June 8th at 10:00a.m. through our website with a link to Eventbrite for the following dates in the Tent, Main Hall and Schenke Restaurant with live entertainment in all three locations.
-Please note that our second block of tickets will become available on line on Wednesday, July 6th at 11:00a.m.
+Tickets will be available for purchase online through our website starting at 10:00 am Thursday, May 4th, 2023 through Eventbrite.
+The festivities take place in the Tent, Main Hall and Schenke Restaurant with live entertainment in all three locations.